ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab01.md

     draw a rectangle with a given width, height, penColor and fillColor, with the current location of the turtle being the lower left corner, and the bottom side tilted by an angle tilt (specified in degrees) relative to the horizontal axis.
-After the rectangle is drawn, the turtle should return to its original position with an orientation of 0 degrees with respect to the X-axix.
+After the rectangle is drawn, the turtle should return to its original position with an orientation of 0 degrees with respect to the x-axis.
     Use a turtle called t to create the drawing
     """

     # Insert code to draw the rectangle

     drawRectangle(50, 100, 0, "red","")
 ```

 Write the above code below the previous function definitions.
 You may use the code for any of the previous versions as a starting point, although one of those versions is easier to extend to case where you want to draw a rectangle at given orientation.
 So, think through your algorithm for the general case and select the starting implementation that is the easiest to build on.